Don’t Faint, Use FAINT to Qualify Leads

 • Have you ever purchased something similar to this before?

-• How do you typically secure a new budget for initiatives like this?
+• How do you typically secure funding for initiatives like this?

 • What financial metrics do you use to evaluate investments?